wrvenkat/ibnr/README.md

   Example: `cd ibnr-conf; git checkout 16.04`
   3. Navigate back to the project dir and run the tool:
   `cd ..; ./bnr --list --add --install`
+  4. Optionally, run the tool again with one of the output file:
+  `./bnr --list --install --file=failed_ppa_list.conf`